IBM/teaching-your-monolith-to-dance/docs/common/setup.md

 Otherwise, sign up for an IBM Cloud account by using your existing IBMid or by creating a new IBMid:
 - Go to the [IBM Cloud login page](https://cloud.ibm.com), and click **Create an account**.
 - Enter your IBMid email address.
 If you don't have an existing IBMid, an ID will be created based on the email that you enter.
-- Enter a password, and click **Next**.
+- Enter a password and click **Next**.
 - Verify the email.
-If you don't receive an email within few minutes then check spam folder.
+If you don't receive an email within few minutes, then check spam folder.
 - Complete account creation by providing requested information.
 - **Note**: If your IBMid is not with email pattern (e.g., a shortname), please inform the workshop host and a cluster will be assigned manually.
 Skip the 'Request cluster` section and continue from [Access cluster](#access-cluster) section.